selwynpolit/d9book/book/setup_mac.md

 echo 'export PATH="/opt/homebrew/opt/php@8.1/sbin:$PATH"' >> ~/.zshrc
 ```

+After updating, be sure to run `source ~/.zshrc` or you will have to close the terminal and reopen it.

 ::: tip Note
 Most recently Drupal requires PHP 8.2 so you might want to install that instead.
 :::